QuentinRa/blog.quentinra.dev/info/java/beginner/structures.md

 [Go back](../index.md#beginner)

+As usual, you will find most of the statement you could expect (if, for i, while, do while), and some new statements (or not) such as for each, switch (and ehanched switch) etc.

 Please take note that in Java, a condition must be either true or false.
-Values such as 1 or 0 are not working since they are not true nor false.
+Values such as 1 or 0 are not working (they would in C).

 ```java
 boolean cond = ...; // some value here